Signed review packets for consequential claims

 FAIL -- 2 Evidence has been tampered with

--- 3 Input validation error (bad arguments, missing files)
+-- 3 Input error (bad arguments, missing files — not a verdict)

 The split is the point.
 Systems that can prove they failed honestly are more trustworthy than systems that always claim to pass.